Saransh-cpp/ROOT/README.md

 Input reading is handled by a CLI implemented using `CLI11`, which passes the read options to the appropriate `ReaderBase` daughter class.
 The `read` method of the `ReaderBase` daughter classes construct and return a `ConfigBase` daughter class object.
 The `ReaderBase` daughter classes also use the `FunctionParserBase` daughter classes internally to parse the function (and derivation + g function) inputted by user (string to a C++ function).
 The information stored in `ConfigBase` daughter classes is then passed down to the `Solver` class to run the algorithm.

-The `solve` method of `Solver` construct and converts a `StepperBase` daughter class object, handles its methods calls, and finally returns the matrix of the results of the computation performed.
-`compute_step` method of each `StepperBase` daughter class gets the previous iteration and computes and returns the new guess, which will be saved and checked by `Solver`'s methods.
+The `solve` method of `Solver` constructs a `StepperBase` child class object, handles its methods calls, and finally returns the matrix of the results of the computation performed. `compute_step` method of each `StepperBase` child class gets the previous iteration and computes and returns the new guess, which will be saved and checked by `Solver`'s methods.
 The final results returned by `solve` are then passed down to the `Writer` class to write them.

-The `write` method of `Writer` construct and converts a `PrinterBase` daughter class object, and handles its methods calls.
-`write_values` method of each `StepperBase` daughter class gets a certain value to be printed and prints it out in a defined destination.
+The `write` method of `Writer` construct a `PrinterBase` child class object, and handles its methods calls. `write_values` method of each `StepperBase` child class gets a certain value to be printed and prints it out in a defined destination.

 ## Tests